-- Masks will be required to enter Sports Park and must be worn in all Red Zones of the park (Entry/Exit, concessions, dugouts, restrooms, and concession lines).
-Bleachers are now temporarily closed off.
-If attendants have health conditions Face Shields or loose scarf may be worn instead of Face Masks.
+- Masks must be worn at all times unless you are playing out in the court or field.
+Bleachers are now temporarily closed off, please bring your own chair.
+If attendants have health conditions Face Shields or loose scarves may be worn instead of Face Masks.

 - Temperature Checks may be taken to ensure participants are kept safe.

 - In the bag check area, when you enter the park, each person will need to show all contents in their bag, backpack, or purse.
 Our staff will not be touching customer property but will need to see all items you are bringing in.
 Please keep your personal contents to the essentials so the process can go quickly.